A zeal for zip lines

 Many environmental learning centers have ropes courses that end in zip lines.
 The zip lines are shorter, but they also cost less.

 Treetop Adventures near Sault Ste.
 Marie, Ont.
 This eco-adventure was started in 2008 by Murray and Cindy Joseph on a family homestead in Goulais River, 20 miles north of Sault Ste.
 Marie on the TransCanada Highway.

-There's also a 3G Swing from a 27-foot platform, $15 for the first ride, $8 for a second ride.
+There's also a 3G Swing from a 27-foot platform.
 Height minimum is 4 feet, and weight maximum is 250 pounds.

 Eagle Bluff Environmental Learning Center near Lanesboro, Minn.
 This center on the bluff above the Root River has a scenic ropes course that is open to the public at 10 a.m. and 2 p.m.
 Saturdays from June through August and occasionally throughout the year.